 Initializing a multiple node cluster (multiple data centers)

-You can initialize a Cassandra cluster with multiple data centers.
+A deployment scenario for a Cassandra cluster with multiple data centers.

 Data replicates across the data centers automatically and transparently; no ETL work is necessary to move data between different systems or servers.
 You can configure the number of copies of the data in each data center and Cassandra handles the rest, replicating the data for you.

 In Cassandra, the term data center is a grouping of nodes.
-Data center is synonymous with replication group, that is, a grouping of nodes configured together for replication purposes.
+Data center is synonymous with replication group, that is, a grouping of nodes configured together for replication purposes.¶

 - Install Cassandra on each node.